An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 The $p-\mathbf{v}$ coupling - mentioned in the step $8$ in \cref{alg:rholent} - requires some further explanation.
 The semi-implicit discretization (with the convective term linearized as an explicit mass-flux and implicit velocity) of the single-field momentum equation using the implicit collocated unstructured finite volume method \cite{maric2014openfoam,moukalled2016finite}, results in \noindentwhere $N_c$ is the index-set of cells that are face-adjacent to cell $\Omega_c$, and the total pressure is expressed using the dynamic and the hydrostatic pressure.
-The diagonal coefficient $a_{c}$ corresponds to the cell $\Omega_c$, and $k$ denotes the coefficients contributed from cells that are face-adjacent to $\Omega_c$.
-An interesting aspect of the semi-implicit discretization in \cref{eq:momentumdiscrete}, is a potentially more stable discretization of the surface tension force term $(\mathbf{f}_\sigma)_c$ at the new time step $t^{n+1}$.
-Namely, the Front Tracking \cite{Tryggvason2001} in the LENT method \cite{maric2015lentfoam} (also in LCRM \cite{shin2002modeling}, and LCRM \cite{Shin2011}) discretizes \cref{eq:markerpointupdate} in a Lagrangian reference frame.
-Once the new interface is obtained as $\{\mathbf{x}_p^{n+1}\}_{p \in P}$ in a Lagrangian reference frame, the new interface is mapped onto an Eulerian signed-distance field.
-Since the Lagrangian advection is unconditionally stable, the mapping is geometrical and therefore bounded, and $\mathbf{f}_\sigma^{n+1}:=\mathbf{f}_\sigma^{n+1}(\{\mathbf{x}_p^{n+1}\}_{p \in P})$, $\mathbf{f}_\sigma^{n+1}$ does not introduce a CFL condition, contrary to other Eulerian two-phase flow methods.
-This is a potential benefit that will be investigated in the future, as it may allow for larger time steps, than those limited by hydrodynamic stability condition \cite{Popinet2018} or CFL.
-Here, the Euler explicit method has been used in \cref{eq:markerpointupdate} for simplicity; other explicit higher-order temporal discretizations can be used instead of \cref{eq:markerpointupdate}.
+The diagonal coefficient $a_{c}$ corresponds to the cell $\Omega_c$, and $k$ denotes the coefficients contributed from cells that are face-adjacent to $\Omega_c$. \textcolor{Reviewer24}{We discretize the surface tension force $(\mathbf{f}_\Sigma)_c^{n+1})$ using the semi-implicit model from \citep{tolle2020saample}.}